kvesteri/postgresql-audit/docs/flask.rst

         db.session.commit()

-Now we can find all activites for given article with the following query.
+Now we can find all activities for given article with the following query.

 .. code-block:: python